Lramseyer/vaporview/README.md

 - Removed ->X transition at timeEnd (which was not produced by the simulation)
 - Fixed reload bug with multiple instances of a signal
 - Fixed render bugs with devicePixelRatio less than 1

+## 1.5.2 - Upcoming Release

+- Waveform color palette is derived from semantic token colors to better align with color theme
+- Added time units to save files
+- Viewer will show missing signals from save files not found in netlist
+- Clicking on an area outside the waveforms de-selects signals
+- Left/Right arrow no longer moves the marker if rows with no value change data are selected
+- Organized user settings into categories
+- Added user settings for default waveform colors
+- Added Epoch time (ns) number format
+- Fixed status bar not updating when setting alt marker, or selecting the last value change
+- Update wellen to 0.20.3

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details